Tem-man/node-link-utils/packages/README.md

   Your browser does not support the video tag.
 </video>

-**Watch the demo video** to see node-link-utils in action!
+**Watch the demo video** to see power-link in action!
 [Download video](https://github.com/Tem-man/node-link-utils/raw/main/packages/images/video.mp4)

 ## ✨ Features